pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 year of travel and exploration opened up a lot of questions.
 What we knew we had decide first was a start date.
 This start date was really important for holding ourselves accountable to making this path a reality.
-So, we decided on the beginning of the next school year.
-For our family we set out gap year lift off to 10 September 2023.
+So, we decided on the beginning of the next school year---we set out gap year kickoff to 10 September 2023.

-This gave us about 6 months to start working our way down the following todo list:
+This gave us about six months to start working our way down the following todo list:

 - Disengage from work---leave of absence, remote work agreements, quitting?
-- Figure out home school for our rising 1st and 4th grade kids
+- Figure out homeschool for our rising 1st and 4th grade kids
 - Move out of our home
 - Put what things we would hold on to into storage
 - Plan where we would go and how we would get there
 - Budget the the next year
 - Figure out what to do with the dog

+## What Happened Next

+What happened next after we decided on a gap year and set our start date was reality.
+Six months is a long time and we had a lot to do and pacing out all these steps is best done with steady progress.
+In the posts to come we will go into more detail on each of these planning topics.
+That said, what happened next for family was that we had planted a seed, and this seed would gradually grow into something that would result in the best year of our lives.
+With every measure of progress made toward starting our gap year, the more engaged we became as a family.
+We started talking about the future with wonder and excitement.
+We felt a growing sense of liberation from the tracks of templated goals and dreams, and started to take more creative liberties with our dreams.
+It took time, and Jackie and I would regularly ask each other if "we were sure about this?", but the gravity of this adventure was impossible to escape.